Our Services

 Value-Add Partnerships

-At Our Place, we believe in Value-Add partnerships, or in other words, partners that understand our population, engage well with our youth, and share a vision for the success of middle schoolers and their families.
+At Our Place, we believe in Value-Add partnerships, or in other words, partners that understand our population, engage well with our youth, and share a vision for the success of all youth and families.

 To that end, here are a list of partners who have engaged with our youth at no cost or reduced cost and to whom we are sincerely grateful.